AllanSoto/STX/src/README.md

 ```

 **Important:** Never commit your `.env.local` file (or any file containing sensitive credentials) to version control.
 The `.gitignore` file should already include `.env*.local`.

+### Adding Authorized Domains for OAuth (e.g., Google Sign-In)

+If you are using OAuth-based sign-in methods like Google Sign-In, Apple, Facebook, etc., you **must** add the domain from which your application is served to the list of "Authorized domains" in your Firebase Authentication settings.
+Failure to do so will result in an `auth/unauthorized-domain` error.

+1.  **Go to Firebase Console:** Navigate to your Firebase project.
+2.  **Authentication Section:** Go to "Authentication" (under Build).
+3.  **Sign-in Method Tab:** Click on the "Sign-in method" tab.
+4.  **Authorized Domains:** Scroll down to the "Authorized domains" section.
+5.  **Add Domain:**
+    *   Click "Add domain".
+    *   Enter the domain(s) from which your app will be making authentication requests.
+        *   For **local development**, this is usually `localhost`.
+        *   For your **deployed application**, this will be your custom domain (e.g., `your-app-name.com`) or your Firebase Hosting domain (e.g., `your-project-id.web.app` or `your-project-id.firebaseapp.com`).
+    *   If you are unsure which domain is causing the issue, the Firebase error message in your browser's console often includes the specific domain that was rejected.
+6.  **Save Changes.**

+After adding the necessary domains, the `auth/unauthorized-domain` error should be resolved.

 ## Firestore Security Rules